frankalcantara/frankalcantara.github.io/_posts/2024-06-27-competitive-programming.md

 #### 2. Replacing `#define` with Constants

 If you're using `#define` to define numeric constants, you can replace them with `constexpr`, which also integrates better with the C++ type system and offers compile-time type checking.

-Example:
+A example should help:

 ```cpp
 #define PI 3.14159